Home

 Fixing hygiene moves a professional from miserable to neutral.
 Only the right-hand column moves them from neutral to all in.
 Pay is the floor, never the fuel.

 Herzberg watched this run as an experiment at AT&T. A group of clerks who answered letters from shareholders were handed real ownership of the work: the authority to sign their own names, and personal accountability for getting the answer right.
 Their pay did not change.
-A service-quality score climbed from the mid-20s into the 90s within months.
+The reported service index climbed from the 20s into the 90s within months.
 The work itself, made whole, did the motivating.

 I can charge a man's battery, and recharge it, and recharge it again.
 But it is only when he has his own generator that we can talk about motivation.Frederick Herzberg